 Candidates have one year from their referral date to complete the NCAS assessment.
-It is important to note that the CBA and SLA(s) must be completed within six months of each other.
+It is important to note that the CBA and SLA(s) must be completed within three months of each other.

 While the assessments may be taken in any order, we encourage you to take the CBA first as it will help you prepare yourself better for the SLA(s).